Heads or Tales

-Heads or Tales is the fifth studio album by the Canadian progressive rock band Saga and was originally released in 1983.
+Heads or Tales is the fifth studio album by the Canadian progressive rock band Saga, released in 1983.
 The album was the second of the band's to be produced by Rupert Hine.
 Although it did not attain the same commercial success and status of the previous collaboration between the band and Hine, Worlds Apart (1981), both "The Flyer" and "Cat Walk" became respectable radio hits for the band with the album eventually securing gold status in Canada (50,000) and Germany (250,000).
 A third single from the album, "Scratching the Surface", became a live staple and fan favourite in the band's concert line-up during the late-1990s and 2000s as a piano solo played by Jim Gilmour during a break by the other band members.
 The song reached #45 in the Canadian Singles charts, April 1984.